- History and philosophy of science.

 - Fluid-based techniques, such as lymphatic pump techniques.

 Osteopathic manipulative treatment is a distinctive component of osteopathy.
-It requires both cognitive and sensory motor skills, and knowledge, and the development of these clinical and manual skills requires time and practice.
+It requires both cognitive and sensory motor skills, and knowledge and the development of these clinical and manual skills need time and practice.